If you play chess then often you may get into check. But, do you have to move your king in check?

 3. Capture the piece giving check

-Again, in this case, it is black’s turn to move.
+Again, in this case, it is the black’s turn to move.
 The black king is in check by the white bishop.
 Now although this time you can save the king from check by simply moving it to a safer square as it is available,

 But another easy way to take the king out of check (threat) is by capturing the piece which is giving check.
 So the black pawn as you can see in the image can easily kill the white bishop.

-So these are the three ways you can escape from check.
+So these are the three ways you can escape from the check.
 Now let’s discuss some important check rules.